AthenZ/k8s-athenz-identity/README.md

 ## Architecture
-The architecture sections dives into the details of the various components built to create a Copper Argos identity provider.
+The architecture sections dives into the details of the various components built to create an Athenz Copper Argos identity provider.

 ![Screenshot](docs/images/architecture.png)